Hurricanes score season-low in loss to No. 1-ranked Cavaliers

 Virginia returns home to play Georgia Tech at 7 p.m.
 Feb.
 21 in Charlottesville.

 “It’ll be interesting to see how we respond to two consecutive losses,” Larrañaga said.
 “The competition is so difficult.
-There is a saying of freshmen hitting a wall in February, and I am seeing some of that.”
+There is a saying about young players hitting a wall in February, and I am seeing some of that.”

 Notes: